PrajjvalMehra/PrajjvalMehra/README.md

 ## Fun to see you here!!! 👋

-# i am a Gamer , Programmer
+# I am a Gamer , Programmer

 - 🌱 I’m currently learning web applications